yuki-961004/binaryRL/README.md

 # binaryRL
-This package is designed to simplify the process of building reinforcement learning models.
+This package is designed to simplify the process of building **model-free** reinforcement learning models.
 It allows beginners to easily construct a model with just an `if-else` statement, making model creation more accessible.

 Before using this package, please make sure you agree with this assumptions.

-> The paradigm is a Two-alternative Forced Choice(TAFC) task.
-And the learning for different stimuli is independent, meaning rewards for one stimulus do not influence the learning process for others.
+> This experiment employs a Two-Alternative Forced Choice (TAFC) paradigm.
+Learning for each stimulus is independent, meaning reward outcomes for one stimulus do not affect learning for other stimuli.

 If you agree with this assumptions, I will introduce how to use this package.